Upcoming JavaScript features in 2026

 Alternatively, you could also use map.has(character), but handling missing keys still requires additional lookups (including set()) in the map.
 In any case, writing this is a bit bulky, also the additional lookups add some performance overhead (even if they happen only once per unique key).

 Fortunately, this will become a thing of the past.
-Map.prototype.getOrInsert() and Map.prototype.getOrInsertComputed() allow to add the missing map entry only doing one lookup.
+Map.prototype.getOrInsert() and Map.prototype.getOrInsertComputed() allow to add the missing map entry with only one lookup.
 WeakMap also has the same methods: WeakMap.prototype.getOrInsert() and WeakMap.prototype.getOrInsertComputed().
 So, the same thing could be done like this:

 const string = "counting characters in a string";